brian-walvoord/greenfield/README.md

 ```js
 npm start
 ```
-# How to set up knexfile.js
+# How to set up knexfile
 ```knexfile.js``` can be find at the following path from the root folder: ```./backend/db```

 You will need to set up a ```.local.env``` file in the root folder which contains the following variables: